bufbuild/knit/README.md

 the N+1 problem, and first-class support for error handling with partial responses.
 It is built on top of Protobuf and Connect.**

-**Deply the Knit standalone gateway to call all your existing gRPC services from the web with the Knit client via normal HTTP load balancers.
-No changes to your services are needed to use the declarative queries, response shaping, or the error handling.
+**Deploy the Knit gateway to call all of your Connect/gRPC services from the web with the Knit client over HTTP/1.1 or HTTP/2.
+No changes to your services are needed to use type-safe declarative queries, response masking, or the error handling.
 Use more advanced feature like relations and partial responses as the need arises.**